Young Adult Safeguarding

 1. Report the incident to the lead Circl member of staff who will inform the appropriate people as soon as possible, following your awareness of the incident and follow the organisations safeguarding protocol which will be communicated by Circl.
 Immediately after you should notify the Lead Safeguarding Officer (Charlie Stainforth) at Circl by calling Charlie on 07775676868 and by also emailing the completed Safeguarding Concerns Form directly to charlie@circl.org.

-1. If you are unable to contact Charlie directly or if an out of office is received, you should contact the Deputy Child Safeguarding Officer (Aiko Sato) by calling +1 5035016490 and emailing aiko@circl.org.
-This process is also outlined below.
+1. If you are unable to contact Charlie directly or if an out of office is received, you should contact the Deputy Child Safeguarding Officer (Tom Scott) by calling +44 7717 673 999 and emailing tom@circl.org - this process is also outlined below.

 1. You should not attempt to investigate the incident or suspected incident yourself.